Au9u5tu-s/FaceNet-FaceRecognition/README.md

-# FaceNet-FaceRecognition

-A real-time face recognition system using deep learning with TensorFlow.
-This project implements the FaceNet paper for face recognition and clustering.
+Here's a revised README file tailored to your project, "Face Recognition and Attendance System":

+---

+# Face Recognition and Attendance System

+This project implements a deep learning-based face recognition and attendance system using TensorFlow and Flask.
+Developed as part of the MSc Big Data Analytics program at AIMIT, St. Aloysius College, Mangalore, the system enhances physical security and automates attendance recording.

 ## Table of Contents
 - [Introduction](#introduction)